John T. Downey

 John Thomas Downey or Jack Downey (April 19, 1930 - November 17, 2014) was an American judge and Central Intelligence Agency (CIA) officer.
 As a CIA operative, he was shot down over China during the Korean War and was held prisoner for over twenty years.
 While Downey was never part of the US military, the CIA described him as the longest-held prisoner of war in United States history.

-Downey also served on the Connecticut Superior Court and became Chief Administrative Judge for Juvenile Matters.
+Downey later served on the Connecticut Superior Court and became Chief Administrative Judge for Juvenile Matters.

 Early life

 Downey was born in Wallingford, Connecticut.
-His parents were Mary V. and John E. Downey, a probate judge.
-His grandfather served in the Connecticut General Assembly.
-His father died in a car accident when Downey was eight-years-old.
+His parents were John E. Downey, a probate judge, and Mary V. His grandfather served in the Connecticut General Assembly.
+His father died in a car accident when Downey was eight years old.
 Downey, his two siblings, and his mother moved to New Britain, Connecticut where his mother was a middle school teacher.

 Downey went to Saint Joseph's School through 1943.
 He attended The Choate School where he earned academic scholarships and was class president, captain of the wrestling team, and vice president of The Choate Athletic Association.
 He was also a member of the choral club, glee club, honor committee, and the student council.
 He served on the board of Choate's Literary Magazine and was on the staff of The Choate News.
 In January 1947, he received an award from Yale's Aurelian Honor Society for outstanding character, leadership, and scholarship.
 He graduated from Choate in 1947.

 He also received academic scholarships for Yale University, graduating with a B.A. in English in 1951.
 At Yale, he was a member of the social and literary fraternity St. Anthony Hall and played on the football, rugby, and wrestling teams.
 After college, he planned to attend law school and, then, enter politics.
 However, Downey was recruited by the CIA in the spring of his senior year.